 - Tenant Responsibilities – Tenants must keep their living spaces clean and sanitary.
 They also have a responsibility to keep the peace around neighbors, preserve the property owned by the landlord, and use amenities in a reasonable fashion.

-Do you believe your tenant or your landlord may be in violation of a law?
-Call RAK Law Firm at (813) 750-0513 to speak directly with an attorney and discuss your options.
+If you believe your tenant or your landlord may be in violation of a law, call RAK Law Firm at (813) 750-0513 to speak directly with an attorney and discuss your options.
 We’re also here to help with any other legal matters regarding landlord-tenant law in Florida.